Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: Introduction

 \section{Introduction}

-Due to Mori's fundamental insights from the 1980s, the minimal model program of a projective variety $X$ is closely intertwined with the structure of the nef and the movable cones of $X$.
+Mori’s seminal work in the 1980s revealed a deep connection between the minimal models of a projective variety $X$ and the structure of the cone of nef effective divisors and the cone of movable effective divisors on $X$.
 When $X$ is a Fano variety, or more generally a Mori dream space, Hu and Keel proved in \cite{HK00} that the nef cone is rational polyhedral, and the movable cone is the union of nef cones of finitely many small modifications of $X$.
+Moreover, both of these cones are contained in the cone of effective divisors, which is rational polyhedral.

-When $X$ is a Calabi-Yau variety, these cones have much more complicated structure.
-Nevertheless, the Morrison-Kawamata cone conjecture (\cite{Mor93}, \cite{Kaw97}) predicts that the groups of automorphisms and pseudo-automorphisms act respectively with rational polyhedral fundamental domain on the nef and the movable cones of the variety.
+When $X$ is a Calabi-Yau variety, these cones have a much more complicated structure.
+Nevertheless, the Morrison-Kawamata cone conjecture (\cite{Mor93}, \cite{Kaw97}) predicts that the groups of automorphisms and pseudo-automorphisms act with rational polyhedral fundamental domain on the effective nef and the effective movable cones of the variety respectively.
 Despite of being verified in several instances, the cone conjecture for Calabi-Yau varieties remains widely open; we refer the reader to \cite{LOP18} for a detailed survey on this topic.
-In dimension three, Kawamata proved in \cite{Kaw97} that the movable effective cone of $X$ decomposes into a union of nef cones of its marked minimal models.
-However, in contrast to the case of Mori dream spaces, this decomposition is usually not finite.
+We stress that the effective cone of the variety plays an important role in the recent development on the Morrison-Kawamata cone conjecture; see \cite[Conjecture 1.3 and Theorem 1.4]{GLSW26}, see also \cite[Conjecture 1.2]{LZ25} and \cite{Li23} for the relative setting.

-In general, it is difficult to describe the nef and the movable cones of a variety, even under weaker assumptions on the anticanonical class $-K_X$.
-For instance, varieties with nef anticanonical class interpolate between Fano varieties and varieties with numerically trivial canonical class.
-We may thus expect a similar description of the nef and the movable cones of this class of varieties.
-We note that when $-K_X$ is semi-ample, there are several examples where the nef and the movable cones are fully described, see Subsection \ref{subsec:conjpairs}.
+In general, it is difficult to describe the nef, the movable and the effective cones of a variety, even under weaker assumptions on the anticanonical class $-K_X$.
+In this article, we consider the case where $-K_X$ is nef.
+This class of varieties interpolates between Fano varieties and varieties with numerically trivial canonical class, and we may therefore hope that the effective nef and effective movable cones admit a description similar to that predicted by the cone conjecture.
+We note that when $-K_X$ is semiample, there are several examples where the effective nef and the effective movable cones are fully described, see Subsection \ref{subsec:conjpairs}.